finnito/Science/content/12phy/as91523/3-beats.md

 \end{aligned}
 $$

-<mark>This equation is not given to your in your formula sheet.</mark>
+<mark>This equation is not given on your your formula sheet.</mark>

 ---